BrigtHaavardstun/XAI4H-Survey/README.md

 ## We would please want you to do one of the following survey.

 We want each participant to randomly select one of the three surveys.
-To do this we ask you to select the survey based on current time in hh:mm:ss.
+To do this we ask you to select the survey based on your date of birth.

-If the current time is xx:xx:00 - xx:xx:19 (the first 20 seconds of any minute) please do the following survey:
+By continuing you are agreeing to be part of the survey.

+If your date of birth is in any of the days 1-10:
 </br>
 [link to survey](https://bit.ly/MT4XAI-A)

-If the current time is xx:xx:20 - xx:xx:39 (the second 20 seconds of any minute) please do the following survey:
+If your date of birth is in any of the days 11-20:
 </br>
 [link to survey](https://bit.ly/MT4XAI-B)

-If the current time is xx:xx:40 - xx:xx:59 (the last 20 seconds of any minute) please do the following survey:
+If your date of birth is in any of the days 21-31:
 </br>
 [link to survey](https://bit.ly/MT4XAI-C)